rxlabz/flutter_videoplayer/README.md

 ### [FlutterViewController](https://github.com/rxlabz/flutter_videoplayer/blob/master/ios/Runner/MediaPlayerViewController.swift)

-The flutterViewController offers a method send() to send messages inside the flutter app
+The flutterViewController offers a method send() to send messages to the "dart part" of the flutter app

 ```swift
     send( "Pssst" , withMessageName: "channelId")